Eschatologue/CM_wiki/docs/class/wizard/war-mage.md

 ### Level 3: Tactical Wit

 Your keen ability to assess tactical situations allows you to act quickly in battle.
-You have **:d20-adv: Advantage**{ .em } on Initiative rolls.
+You have **:d20-adv: Advantage**{ .d20 } on Initiative rolls.

 ### Level 6: Power Surge